MicrosoftDocs/windows-dev-docs/terminal/tutorials/custom-prompt-setup.md

 > [!NOTE]
 > This is not your Windows Terminal profile.
 Your PowerShell profile is a script that runs every time PowerShell starts.
 [Learn more about PowerShell profiles](/powershell/module/microsoft.powershell.core/about/about_profiles).

+> [!TIP]
+> Oh My Posh can be configured to restore the current working directory by enabling `osc99` in the General Settings.
+See the [Oh My Posh docs](https://ohmyposh.dev/docs/configuration/overview#general-settings).

 ## Customize your WSL prompt with Oh My Posh

 Oh My Posh now allows you to customize WSL prompts, just like you would a PowerShell prompt using [built-in themes](https://ohmyposh.dev/docs/themes).